stark1tty/SedMob/docs/web-ui-guide.md

 A file upload form accepts a previously exported JSON backup file.
 Restoring replaces all existing data with the contents of the backup file.
 A confirmation is required before proceeding.
 Uploaded files (photos, audio) are not included in the backup — only database records.

+#### Application Logs

+A live log viewer displays recent server log output.
+Controls:

+- **Start / Pause** — toggles polling of the `/logs` endpoint every 2 seconds
+- **Clear** — clears the displayed log text

+New log lines are appended automatically and the panel scrolls to the latest entry.
+The viewer starts paused by default.

 ---

 ### Reference Data Management